e3w2q/te96-keyboard/README.md

 I designed the PCB to make it easy to trial and error a smaller pitch keyboard layout.

-You may make Row-Staggered, Columnar-Staggerd, Ortholinear layouts keyboard.
+You may make Row-Staggered, Column-Staggerd, Ortholinear layouts keyboard.

 The "te"(手) is named after the Japanese word for 手助け(help) and 手に馴染む(comfort).